Skip to main content

 “Why have you come back after all this time,” I turned to ask her.
 But she was already gone, the sound of her voice still echoing in the distance, bouncing off the windows of the empty subway car.
 I had imagined her.
 The train sped up faster than it should.
 Did I miss my stop already?

 She told me she hated the way everyone looked at her.
-That the plainness of the hospital room only got worse when their dry eyes and low voices wished her a speedy recovery that would never come.
-But the worst part, she always said, -worse than the white bedsheets and the indifferent nurses- was how I looked into her eyes.
+She said that the plainness of the hospital room only got worse when their dry eyes and low voices wished her a speedy recovery that would never come.
+But the worst part, she always said, -worse than the white bed sheets and the indifferent nurses- was how I looked into her eyes.
 Everyone else looked at her with pity, and she knew that when they went home, they would pray to never become like her, secretly grateful that it wasn’t them in that prison of a bed.
 No, I looked as if I was willing to let us switch places, to give her my heart, my soul.
-That I loved her too much, and she was scared that the monster growing in her brain would get to her heart and that I would hate her for it.
+My eyes showed that I loved her too much, and she was scared that the monster growing in her brain would get to her heart and that I would hate her for it.
 I could never hate her though, even if she turned sour and distant, I would never love her any less.
 At some point, we knew that the treatments wouldn’t help, but I didn’t care.
 Money didn’t feel like it mattered anymore, along with everything else I used to think was important.

 I came after work one day to visit her, but I more or less lived at the hospital.
 If I wasn’t at work I was in that cold, gray room or the white hallways arguing with nurses and doctors who were numbed of any feelings toward patients.
 That day was particularly worse though.
 Her hearing had been deteriorating for a while, but it was gone now.
 Her words became slow and incomprehensible, but I understood one word that night.